With so many different motorcycle batteries on the market, it may be hard to determine what you should spend on a motorcycle battery.

 A more expensive motorcycle battery manufactured by a reputable brand is usually of a higher quality compared to cheaper off-brand motorcycle batteries.
 However, just because a battery is way cheaper does not mean it will damage a motorcycle.

-The only way a cheaper motorcycle battery can damage a motorcycle is if it leaked.
+The only way a cheaper motorcycle battery can damage a motorcycle is if it leaks.

 A battery of lesser quality can end up sweating or leaking acid, which can cause serious corrosion damage.
 For example, you will need to buy a new motorcycle battery and may also need to replace the cables and repair any other damage done due to the battery’s acid, which can end up costing a lot.